glitteringkatie/glitteringkatie.com/content/blog/keeping-up-with-the-javascripts/index.md

 I wanted to build a tarot deck companion web app: you pull a card, the computer tells you what it means.
 The trick with future telling type stuff is to keep things as vague as possible so that was the route I took.

-I got to play with some natural language processing libraries ([Sentencer](http://kylestetz.github.io/Sentencer/) and [Natural](https://github.com/NaturalNode/natural)) as well as some sentence templating libraries.
+I got to play with a natural language processing library, [Natural](https://github.com/NaturalNode/natural), and a sentence templating library, [Sentencer](http://kylestetz.github.io/Sentencer/).
 I'll keep the longer description for another blog post but all in all: having something I was excited to work on, and doing that in JavaScript, really helped me get my JavaScript muscle memory back.

 ### InterviewCake